guillheu/DeSign/README.md

 # DeSign
 ### A decentralized solution for digital signatures.

-The intrinsic qualities (public, irreversible, irrepudiable) of any blockchain allow it to be a prime solution for storing digital signature.
+The intrinsic qualities (public, irreversible, irrepudiable) of any blockchain allow it to be a prime solution to store digital signatures.
-This solution uses Ethereum smart contracts to run on any EVM blockchain and allow authorized addresses to sign document (hashes) onto the blockchain.
+Our solution uses Ethereum smart contracts to run on any EVM blockchain and allow authorized addresses to sign documents (hashes) onto the blockchain.

-It also is meant to run directly onto a client's already existing infrastructure, and could theoretically handle millions or billions of document signatures each day (access to the database becomes the bottleneck, not the app itself).
+It is meant to run directly onto a client's already existing infrastructure, and could theoretically handle millions or billions of document signatures each day (access to the database becomes the bottleneck, not the app itself).

 The goal is to let an entity sign documents and generate proofs of their signature with legal footing.

 ## Features
 * _GDPR compliant_ through the publication of hashes instead of raw documents
 * Generating proofs of signature for individual documents without compromizing the confidentiality of the rest of the database
+* Much lower costs than currently available solutions
 * Signing multiple documents at once through the use of a Merkle Tree
 * Interfaces with any pre-existing SQL database
 * Ability to specify a lifetime for signatures